dbbs-lab/bsb-core/docs/source/morphologies/intro.rst

 As you can see an individual branch contains all the positional data of the individual points in the morphology.
 The morphology object itself then contains the collection of branches.
-Normally you'd use the ``.branches`` but if you want to work with the positional data of the whole morphology in a object you can do this by flattening the morphology:
+Normally you'd use the ``.branches`` but if you want to work with the positional data of the whole morphology in an object you can do this by flattening the morphology:

 .. code-block:: python